-Objective Addressed By Rationale from [PP_MD_V3.3]) FDP_RIP.2 (optional) This SFR supports the objectives by requiring the TOE or its platform to ensure that residual data is purged from the system.
-KPT_KST_EXT.1 (refined from [PP_MD_V3.3]) This SFR supports the objectives by requiring the TOE to prevent the unprotected storage of biometric data.
-KPT_KST_EXT.2 (refined from [PP_MD_V3.3]) This SFR supports the objectives by requiring the TOE to prevent the transmission of biometric data outside the device.
-FPT_BDP_EXT.1 This SFR supports the objectives by requiring the TOE to provide a separate environment for the processing of biometric data which is not available to the main computer operating system.
-This SFR supports the objectives by requiring the TOE to protect a user's biometric template with an additional authentication factor.
+Objective Addressed By Rationale O.Enrol FIA_MBE_EXT.1 This SFR supports the objective by providing a method for enroling a user for authentication.
+FIA_MBE_EXT.2 This SFR supports the objective by requiring the TSF to enforce a minimum quality standard on the biometric data used for enrolment.
+FIA_MBE_EXT.3 (optional) This SFR supports the objective by requiring the TSF to detect spoofed biometric data during enrolment.
+O.Protection OE.Protection FPT_KST_EXT.1 (refined from [PP_MD]) This SFR supports the objectives by requiring the TOE to prevent the unprotected storage of biometric data.
+FPT_KST_EXT.2 (refined from [PP_MD]) This SFR supports the objectives by requiring the TOE to prevent the transmission of biometric data outside the device.
+FPT_BDP_EXT.1 This SFR supports the objectives by requiring the TOE to provide the SEE for the processing of biometric data which is not available to the main computer operating system.
+FPT_PBT_EXT.1 This SFR supports the objectives by requiring the TOE to protect a user's biometric template with an additional authentication factor.